 Step 1: Clean the Fridge

 The fridge I used had been outside for some time and had become a bit . . . well . . . green on the outside and had some snail lodgers on the inside.
 I turfed out my unwanted guests and set to work with warm soapy water and a hosepipe.
-In no time, my fridge was good as new.
+Don't forget to clean the inside of the door, as I did the first time 'round.
+Once I corrected that oversight, my fridge was good as new.